sodadata/docs/soda-sql/documentation/sql_metrics.md

 #### Simple example
 In your scan YAML file, use the `sql_metrics` property as a table metric or a column metric.
 The following simple SQL metric example queries all content in the table to select a single numeric value.
+The outcome of the test determines whether or not the volume of transactions in the United States is greater than 5000.

 ```yaml
 table_name: mytable